yogthos/markdown-clj/README.md

 (markdown/md-to-html-string "#foo" :replacement-transformers [capitalize])
 ```

 This can also be used to add preprocessor transformers.
-For example, if we wanted to sanitize any image links we could do the following:
+For example, if we wanted to sanitize any image links and escape HTML we could do the following:

 ```clojure
 (use 'markdown.transformers 'markdown.core)